ayatelshazly/DataIngestion_ElasticSearch/README.md

 6.	on the command prompt copy and past this below command
 •	dapr init
 7.	and that's it
-8.	if you face any problem in installation visit again this site = >  https://docs.dapr.io/getting-started/install-dapr-selfhost/
+8. If you face any problem in installation visit again this site = >  https://docs.dapr.io/getting-started/install-dapr-selfhost/ or contact me by mail : ayat_cse@yahoo.com

 How to run the project on your machine
 ================================